djvolz/oci-genai-chatbot/README.md

 # With custom model and parameters
 chatbot-cli chat --model cohere.command-r-plus --temperature 0.8 --max-tokens 1000

-# With system prompt
+# With system prompt and streaming enabled
-chatbot-cli chat --system-prompt "You are a helpful coding assistant"
+chatbot-cli chat --system-prompt "You are a helpful coding assistant" --stream

+# Disable streaming for traditional response style
+chatbot-cli chat --no-stream
 ```

 Generate embeddings: